DIRACGrid/diracx-charts/k3s/README.md

-# diracx-k3s

-Deploy diracx on a k3s cluster remotely
+# Deploy diracx on a k3s cluster remotely

+## Before you start

+Make sure you go at least through the requirements below

-## Resources
+### Resources (to study)

 kubectl: https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/